kmlnbr/deep-fmask/README.md

   and *validation_filename.txt*  from [Copernicus Datahub](https://scihub.copernicus.eu/dhus/#/home)
 and save them in TRAIN, TEST and VALIDATION directories respectively.
-- For each file run the Fmask 4 algorithm and save the corresponding Fmask output in the IMG_DATA directory of each SAFE file.
+- For each file run the Fmask 4 algorithm and save the corresponding Fmask output in the IMG_DATA directory of each SAFE file with a *FMASK.tif postfix.
 - Generate the training and validation data (h5 files) using the below command.
 ```console
 python make_network_data.py --mode train